warneralex0914/week1portfolio/README.md

 ## Description

- -Weekly independent project showcasing several projects I have been working on
+ -Weekly independent project showcasing several projects I have been working on. [checkout my other repositories](https://github.com/warneralex0914?tab=repositories)
 ## Setup

 - Clone this repository to your desktop.